ÉVoid: 1984: creativity, fadgets and military police

 Now on a roll of creativity, éVoid recorded and released the catchy follow-up single "Taximan", in February 1984.
 It reached the no. 6 spot on the charts.
 Later that year, "I Am a Fadget" became the band's third single.

-éVoid was performing before dedicated fans – "fadgets", as they were known – dressed in almost equally outrageous and colourful ethno-gypsy garb, who queued for hundreds of metres to see them.
-In this spirit, the three-piece embarked on a gruelling three-week tour from Durban's University of Natal campus, down the coast to Cape Town and northwards to Bloemfontein, Johannesburg and Pretoria.
+éVoid was performing before dedicated fans – "fadgets", as they were known – dressed in colourful ethno-gypsy garb, who queued for hundreds of metres to see them.
+In this spirit, the three-piece embarked on a three-week tour from Durban's University of Natal campus, down the coast to Cape Town and northwards to Bloemfontein, Johannesburg and Pretoria.

 However, the politics of the country at that time were to signal the end of the band's glorious run of success.
 Shortly before the start of their performance in the Eastern Cape university town, Grahamstown, military police arrested Wayne Harker for being absent from leave since December 1982 from his compulsory two-year national service.
 Original éVoid drummer Danny de Wet was hurriedly recruited to complete the tour.
 With Harker discharged in March 1984, the band was able to return to business.
 By September 1984 the first album, "éVoid", was riding high at the top of the charts – a rare feat for home-grown acts used to living in the shadow of overseas artists.
 At the same time, the three-track 12" maxi-single, "Kwela Walk"/"I am a Fadget"/"Tellem and Gordon", was receiving rave reviews.